worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 1. Find the matching phrase, and likely following words in our map
 2. Pick one of the likely words to follow the phrase

-To find the matching phrase, and retrieve the likley word list, we can use the indexer functionality of Javascript.
+To find the matching phrase, and retrieve the likely word list, we can use the indexer functionality of Javascript.
 Let's create a method to hold this logic.
 We'll need as inputs the phrase to autocomplete, along with a populated map.

 ```javascript
 function suggest_word(start_phrase, word_map){